 Step #6.
 Now check the box beside the Internet Sharing on the left menu.
 You’ll see a prompt message with a message, click on Start to share internet connection.

 That’s all folks!
 You can now seamlessly enjoy internet on your iPhone and iPad using your Mac’s Bluetooth.

 This worked perfectly on my iPhone and iPad simultaneously sharing the internet connection from my Mac.
 The only condition is to keep your Mac awake, and connected to the internet.
 If you are having any trouble sharing your Mac’s internet, make sure you comment below the issue, and we will try to resolve it.

 - Instant Hotspot Not Working on Mac?
 Here’s How to Troubleshoot This Issue

 - Missing Personal Hotspot on iPhone/iPad?
 How to Fix This

 - AirDrop Not Working on Mac, iPhone, or iPad?
 Tips to Fix the Issue

 Do you have any other workaround to share Mac’s internet connection with iPhone or iPad?
-Do share it with us in the comment or on Facebook, Twitter, and Telegram.
-Also, make sure to give it a try to our iOS app on your iPhone and iPad.
+Do share it with us in the comment section.